 What is the net effect of this?
 The net effect of this is the law firm does none of these tasks very well.
-Before long, the quality of the legal work begins to diminish.
+Before long, the quality of legal work begins to diminish.
 After that, the firm starts running out of supplies or computer equipment isn’t getting repaired.
-Additionally, the firm stops marketing effectively, gets into budgetary problems and cannot effectively fill open positions.
+Additionally, the firm stops marketing effectively, gets into budgetary problems, and cannot effectively fill open positions.

 What’s the solution?
 A law firm owner can’t do it all.
 If the firm is trying to grow, the law firm owner has to surround themselves with exceptional people who can handle these responsibilities independently (with some level of adequate supervision from the law firm owner, of course).
-That normally means that others attorneys need to be hired to handle a huge portion of the cases from start to finish.
+That normally means that other attorneys need to be hired to handle a huge portion of the cases from start to finish.
 It means that administrative staff should be hired to handle these functions almost independently.

 At the end of the day, no law firm owner can do it all.
-The law firms that fail are the ones where the owner spreads themselves too him.
+The law firms that fail are the ones where the owner spreads themselves too thin.
 It’s important to recognize what the law firm owner’s strengths and weaknesses are, what the needs of the firm are, hire good personnel and then delegate accordingly (with the appropriate amount of oversight).

 It’s also important to trust others.
 Sure, you are bound to get burned from time-to-time.
 But the only way you can grow a successful practice is to put good people around you and trust them.
 If you get burned, hire and supervise better the next time.

 If you have any thoughts, do not hesitate to share them below.